Camping will be located on site, with premium sites close to the main stage.

 Help us to recycle by keeping glass and plastic separate.
 You may place glass bottles and cans in our RECYCLING CANS throughout the festival.

 Please leave the grounds as you have found them.
-Do not empty gray water tanks on the grounds or in the sewer drains.
+Do not empty gray or black water tanks on the grounds or in the sewer drains.